-This is a complete step-by-step guide to creating an effective newsletter marketing plan.
+This is a complete step-by-step guide to creating an effective email marketing strategy.

-These guidelines help our own marketing team to send newsletters to our database of +200K contacts in 6 countries.
+These guidelines help our own marketing team to send emails to our database of +200K contacts in 6 countries.

 You’ll learn how to: